 The flats at Cayo Romano are an inviting combination of hard packed white sand and a semi-firm mottled bottom that still provides good wading.
-This is a great wading destination, it is similar to Los Roques in terms of the amount of area that’s wadeable and there are places here where you can wade for several hours without heading back to the boat.
-Cayo Cruz demonstrates all the characteristics of a recently discovered, virgin fishing territory – large numbers of fish, good sizes and their evident lack of exposure to flies and leaders.
+This great wading destination is similar to Los Roques in terms of the amount of area that’s wadeable, and there are places here where you can wade for several hours without heading back to the boat.
+Cayo Romano demonstrates all the characteristics of a recently discovered, virgin fishing territory – large numbers of good sized fish which haven’t been overly exposed to flies and leaders.
 Add to this the natural beauty of the cays and of the water and you have a truly memorable place to fish.

-The average-sized bonefish is a healthy 4 lbs, and during the week it is not unheard of for guests to land a fish or two in the 10 lb range.
-Tailing bonefish are typical, and guests can expect to see bonefish in singles and doubles, all the way up to schools of several hundred fish.
-What sets this location apart from so many other fisheries is that guests can expect to encounter and get shots at plenty of permit each day.
-There are very few destinations where guests can fish for big bonefish each day and get shots at tailing permit with such consistency as Cayo Cruz.
-It is a rare day when you don’t encounter and get good shots at permit ranging from an average size of 8 – 30 lbs.
+Bonefish tend to average around four pounds but it is not unheard of for guests to land a fish or two in the ten pound range during the week.
+Tailing bonefish are typical, and you are likely to see bonefish in singles and doubles, all the way up to schools of several hundred.
+The fishery is particularly notable for excellent permit fishing and guests can expect to encounter, and get shots at, plenty of permit each day.
+In fact, there are very few destinations where guests can fish for big bonefish each day and get shots at tailing permit with such consistency.
+It is a rare day when you don’t get good shots at permit ranging from an average size of eight to 30lb.

-Two locations within the Cayo Cruz offer excellent tarpon fishing.
-Guides tend to save these areas for anglers who have boated a permit and are looking for a Grand Slam.
-These tarpon generally range from 30 to 90 lbs.
+Two locations within the Cayo Cruz offer excellent tarpon fishing, with fish ranging from 30 to 90lb.
+The guides generally save these areas for anglers who are looking for a Grand Slam.
 Besides the fishing for permit, bonefish and tarpon there is also an abundance of other challenging species such as mutton snapper, snook, cubera snapper, jack crevalle, barracuda.

-The ROMANO is a stunning new hotel in Cayo Romano.
-With a privileged location, at only 100 meters from the fishing marina, this new private mini lodge has a swimming pool, bar, lounge, a variety of signature restaurants, bowling area, and more.
+The ROMANO is a stunning new hotel in Cayo Romano just an hour away from Cayo Coco airport.
+It has a lovely location close to the fishing marina, and features a swimming pool, bar, lounge, a variety of signature restaurants, bowling area, and more.
 This lodge features several activities for anglers and also for non fishing guests.
-Additionally, the accommodation is only one hour away from Cayo Coco airport.

-The lodge is built right on the water, overlooking a beautiful channel visited daily by tarpon schools and jacks.
+The lodge is built right on the water, overlooking a beautiful channel visited daily by schools of tarpon and jacks.
 Some of the best fishing takes place right off the marina before dark.

 All rooms are spacious and well appointed with air conditioning, tile floors and nice showers.
-The Romano has a private block of rooms specially assigned to the Avalon anglers, in a quiet area.
+The Romano has a private block of rooms in a quiet area specially assigned to the Avalon anglers.